IntersectMBO/plutus/doc/read-the-docs-site/adr/0005-plutus-tx-compiler-and-library.md

 ## Decision

 - We will update Plutus Tx documentation to encourage using `Strict` whenever appropriate.
-- We will work on a solution that enables the Plutus Tx compiler to stop depending on GHC's pre-inliner.
+- Investigate whether stopping GHC from inlining unconditionally is feasible.
-- Once the above is done, we will introduce the `nonstrict` function which can be used to create non-strict let bindings in Plutus Tx.
+  If so, once this is achieved, we will introduce the `nonstrict` function which can be used to create non-strict let bindings in Plutus Tx.
 - We will update the Plutus Tx standard library, by removing polymorphic functions that have more efficient monomorphic implementations (such as `PlutusTx.Foldable.any`), and providing monomorphic implementations instead.